ElmerCSC/elmerfem/elmerice/Solvers/Documentation/Adjoint_CostDiscSolver.md

     Equation = String "Cost"
     procedure = "ElmerIceSolvers" "Adjoint_CostDiscSolver"
-    !## No need to declare a variable, this is done internally to insure !## that Solver structures exist
+    !## No need to declare a variable, this is done internally to ensure !## that Solver structures exist

     !# If the variable is a vector,